JakubDziworski/JakubDziworski.github.io/_posts/2016-12-27-applied-akka-patterns-book-review.md

 I recently watched [Wade Waldron's talk "Domain Driven Design and Onion Architecture in Scala"](https://youtu.be/MnNeDXg3Qao) which I found really great.
-What stood out was Wade's gift for explaining confusing topics in a way that anyone could understand it.
+What stood out was Wade's gift for explaining confusing topics in a way that anyone could understand.

- Few days later I googled dude's name and turned out him and Michael Nash are about to release a book called "Applied Akka Patterns".
+ Few days later I googled dude's name and it turned out him and Michael Nash are about to release a book called "Applied Akka Patterns".
 I skimmed through the table of contents and was initially going to read only one chapter, but damn, this book turned out to be excellent and I had to read it cover to cover.